Zambia: Official and widely spoken languages

 Enhancing Literacy Through Native Tongues

-For example, in the Chitokoloki zone, schools using Lunda and Luvale as the medium of instruction have seen higher student engagement13.
+For example, in the Chitokoloki zone, schools using Lunda and Luvale as the medium of instruction have seen higher student engagement.
 This highlights the importance of aligning education with the linguistic background of the speaker.

 “Children who learn in their native language develop a stronger foundation for future learning.”